zupzup/blog/kotlin-webflux-example/post.md

 We start off by fetching the `posts` using our injected `apiService`.
 Then we `filter` this reactive stream of `post` elements, using only `posts` with even ids and taking only the first 20 elements (`take(20)`).
 So far, so good.

+To fetch the comments with explicit parallelism of `4`, we add `.parallel(4) and .runOn(Schedulers.parallel())` to the stream.
+Later on, we have to call `.sequential()` again to wait for all the values fetched in parallel, otherwise we couldn't stuff them together in a List, which we need to be able to `zip` the `comments` with the `post`.

+Just to be clear, the `parallel(4)` is not necessary to fetch the comments concurrently, but rather explicitly controls the parallelism of the concurrent and asynchronous processing.
+As [@hpgrahsl](https://twitter.com/hpgrahsl) pointed out to me on twitter, the idiomatic, recommended way for this use-case would be to just use `flatMap`.

-Then, we `map` the `posts` to another reactive sequence.
+In any case, the next step is to `map` the `posts` to another reactive sequence.
 In this new sequence, we call `fetchComments` with the given `post.id` to fetch a post's comments.
 The goal is to map these `comments` to `LightComment`, throwing away some of the data we don't want to display and to `zip` them up with the `post` data, so we can create the above mentioned data structure later on.

-To do all this in parallel, we add `.parallel(4) and .runOn(Schedulers.parallel())` to the stream.
-Later on, we have to call `.sequential()` again to wait for all the values fetched in parallel, otherwise we couldn't stuff them together in a List, which we need to be able to `zip` the `comments` with the `post`.

 Now we have a sequence of `Tuple2<List<LightComment, Post>>` from the `zipWith` operation.
 We use `flatMap` to convert the stream from a sequence of `Monos` to a sequence of just our zipped data, which we then simply `map` to the `Response` model.